The Link Between Dehydration, Electrolyte Imbalance and Muscle Cramps

 Why Choose Buoy Hydration Drops?

 Buoy makes hydration effortless.
-With a single squeeze, you get a blend of essential electrolytes, without added sugars or artificial ingredients.
+With a single squeeze of Buoy Hydration Drops, you get a blend of essential electrolytes, without added sugars or artificial ingredients.

 Start Your Cramp-Free Journey Today

-Don’t let muscle cramps slow you down.
-Prioritize hydration and electrolyte balance with Buoy Hydration Drops - the easiest way to keep cramps at bay and stay at your best.
+Don't let muscle cramps slow you down.
+Prioritize hydration and electrolyte balance with Buoy Hydration Drops: one of the easiest ways to keep cramps at bay and stay at your best.